Particular/docs.particular.net/samples/azure/native-integration-asb/sample.md

 The native message must allow NServiceBus to [detect message type either via headers or message payload](/nservicebus/messaging/message-type-detection.md).

-in this sample the header option will be used by storing the `FullName` of the message as an Azure Service Bus `BrokeredMessage` user property.
+In this sample the header option will be used by storing the `FullName` of the message as an Azure Service Bus `BrokeredMessage` user property.

 snippet: NecessaryHeaders